martinolsson/freakshowlarp/world.md

 ## The World

-The world of our LARP is a harsh one, but it is increasingly not unlike our own.
+The world of our larp is a harsh one, but it is increasingly not unlike our own.
 The cities of Europe are decaying - times are bad for everyone, not just the freaks.
 Maybe there are pockets of wealth, but in general things have stopped being shiny a long time ago.
 Slums everywhere.
 Freaks are just the lowest of the low.
 No one cares about them other than as a form of cathartic entertainment; folks pass by and think “at least we’re not like them.”

 <img  class="image fit" src="assets/images/slum.jpg" alt=""/>